 Virtual Reality – This is a realization of a space similar to reality in which a space and objects according to human imagination are created using a computer.
 In this case, VR means a way to get a new experience getting away from a time and space constraint by using a VR HMD.

-HMD (Head Mounted Display) – A device that worn like a goggle or a helmet on a person's head and can see the image through a signal transmitted to the front display panel.
-Unlike other HMDs, sensors such as a gyro, an accelerometer, and a magnetometer are attached to respond to user's head movement.
+HMD (Head Mounted Display) – A device that is worn like a goggle or a helmet on a person's head and through which the image displayed to the front panel can be seen by the wearer.
+Normally sensors such as a gyro, an accelerometer, and a magnetometer are attached to respond to user's head movement.

-Bit Rate – the data size of the bit unit which has to handle per second.
-The bps (bit per second) is used as the unit.
+Bit Rate – The amount of data transmitted through a certain device or a transmission link per a fixed duration.
+In general, bps (bit per second) is used as a unit.

-CBR (Constant Bit Rate) – the way that it compresses each frame comprising the video into the uniform capacity.
+CBR (Constant Bit Rate) encoding – When referring to codecs, CBR encoding means that the rate at which a codec's output data should be consumed is constant.

-VBR (Variable Bit Rate) – the way that it analyzes the difference of each frames and stores as the relative low capacity in the part the movement writing and stores as the high-capacity in the part which there is a lot of the movement. i.e. the way that it compresses into the capacity which is not fixed according to the movement of the image inside.
+VBR (Variable Bit Rate) encoding –As opposed to CBR, VBR files vary the amount of output data per time segment.
+VBR allows a higher bitrate (and therefore more storage space) to be allocated to the more complex segments of media files while less space is allocated to less complex segments.

-Frame Rate – the size of the frame which it has to handle per second.
-It is the meaning like the fps (frame per second)
+Frame Rate – The amount of frames through a certain device or a transmission link per a fixed duration.
+In general, fps (frame per second) is used as a unit.

-LOS (Line of Sight) – a type of propagation that can transmit and receive data only where transmit and receive stations are in view of each other without any sort of an obstacle between them.

-NLOS (Non Line of Sight) – the path of propagation of a radio frequency (RF) that is obscured (partially or completely) by obstacles, thus making it difficult for the radio signal to pass through.

-Jitter – Time displacement from an ideal reference point.
-It is a value that shows how fast or how slow the signal appears from the reference point.

-Motion latency –The delayed time from the user’s movement to display of the outputs at the HMD.
+LOS (Line-Of-Sight) propagation – In LOS, electro-magnetic waves travels in a straight line.

+NLOS (Non-Line Of Sight) propagation – Radio transmissions across a path that is partially obstructed, usually by a physical object in the innermost.

+Jitter – The deviation from true periodicity of a presumably periodic signal, often in relation to a reference clock signal.

-Motion-to-video latency – how much time there is between the user’s movement and video at the HMD
+Motion-to-photon latency – Time delay from the HMD user’s movement and the change of view in HMD caused by the movement

-Motion-to-audio latency – how much time there is between the user’s movement and audio at the HMD
+Motion-to-audio latency – Time delay from the HMD user’s movement and the change of sound in HMD caused by the movement

-Multiple VR access users – users that access a VR system simultaneously at the same space.
+Multiple VR access users – More than one user that access a VR system simultaneously at the same space.

-Motion feedback frequency – the maximum frequency that a HMD sends sensing data to a VR server.
+Motion feedback frequency – The frequency that an HMD sends collected data, mainly motion, to a VR server.

-HMD access distance – the distance from the VR content transmitter to the HMD that the VR service operates properly.
+HMD access distance – The distance from the VR contents server wireless module to the HMD wireless module and within that distance the VR HMD should display without severe interruption.

-PER (Packet Error Rate) – The number of incorrectly received packets divided by the total number of received packets at HMD.
+PER (Packet Error Rate) – The number of incorrectly received packets divided by the total number of received packets.